Merkoba/Hue/configuration.md

 "global_settings_default_chat_font_size"
 > Default font size for the chat.
 This is a term like "normal" or "small".

+"global_settings_default_chat_profile_image_size"
+> Default profile image size for the chat.
+This is a term like "normal" or "small".

 "global_settings_default_warn_before_closing"
 > Default setting of whether it should warn before closing the application/tab.